FAIRBANKS, Alaska - Fairbanks residents gathered in response to HB 178 -- a controversial abortion bill.

 Residents who support the bill, and people who were protesting the bill were represented.

 Father Jonathan Dellinger of St. Nicholas Catholic church in North Pole was in support of the measure that would criminalize abortion... while Bryant Griffith opposes HB 178 because he feels the issue is not just about women's rights.

 "When we get that, when we get people to understand that that is life there, then yeah, that's going to make an impact.
-And when we recognize the child in the womb as life, then yeah it should be criminalized to take that child's life, it is," said Father Dellinger.
+And when we recognize the child in the womb as life, then yeah it should be criminalized to take that child's life, it is," Father Jonathan.